brumar/sentence_boundary_detection/README.md

 ## Final notes

-This repository has been set up for a recruitement pupose.
-I don't think I'll maintain it.
+This repository has been set up for a recruitement purpose.
+I don't think I'll invest time to properly maintain it.
 If you fork it and do nice things, shout me an email so that I can publicize your fork on this Readme.

 ## TODOS